-- Flights that do not start, stop, or transit to the U.S. are not entitled to a refund per DOT.
+- Flights that do not start, stop, or transit to the United States are not entitled to a refund per the DOT.
 In this case, you’ll need to check the laws of the country in which you are flying.

 The Bottom Line

 The effects of the coronavirus pandemic have been difficult for everyone, and airlines are suffering more than most.
 That doesn’t mean, however, that they are exempt from the law.
-If an airline cancels your flight to, from, or within the U.S., you are owed a refund.
+If an airline cancels your flight to, from, or within the United States, you are owed a refund.

 Know your rights and advocate for yourself, especially if an airline attempts to issue flight certificates rather than returning your money.
-If they fail to meet their obligations, escalate the issue by filing a complaint with the airline and the DOT.
+If the airline fails to meet its obligations, escalate the issue by filing a complaint with the airline and the DOT.
 In the end, it’s your money and you’re entitled to it.